Environmental Issue Committee

 Fulfilling the Responsibilities of Life-Related Industries and the Challenge of Environmental Issues

-The most important mission of the Environmental Issues Study Group is to establish a foundation for the industry to be trusted by society, which is one of the pillars of the "Industrial Vision 2035" set forth by the Pharmaceutical Manufacturers Association of Japan (PAL).
+The most important mission of the Environmental Issue Committee is to establish a foundation for JPMA's Vision for 2035, which is to become an industry that is trusted by society.
 As a life-related industry, we are committed to making this a reality.
 As a life-related industry, it is our responsibility to address this issue seriously, as it is the very foundation of our business to maintain a stable supply of pharmaceutical products.

-The Environmental Issues Study Group was established in 2022 to strengthen the efforts of the Pharmaceutical Manufacturers Association of Japan (PMAJ) in response to this growing global awareness.
-The committee works closely with the Environmental Committee of the Federation of Pharmaceutical Manufacturers' Associations of Japan (JFPMA) to promote industry-wide activities.
+The Environmental Issue Committee was established in 2022 to strengthen JPMA's efforts in response to this growing global awareness.
+The committee works closely with the Environmental Committee of the Japan Federation of Pharmaceutical Manufacturers' Associations (JFPMA), and the entire industry is united in promoting activities.

 Carbon neutrality" and "recycling-oriented society" are two important issues